ddablib/ddablib.github.io/Fractions/0/API/TFraction-Power.md

 end;
 ```

-And here is some code that write out all the integer powers of 1/2 from -32 to +32:
+[~>0.2] Here is some code that write out all the integer powers of 1/2 from -32 to +32:

 ```pascal
 var